LancyMao/Social-Network-Analysis/README.md

 In this nwtwork, users who are friends will be connected.
 We examined network structure, centrality measurements, power law and correlations of attributes.

-Contributors: Lancy Mao, Agnes Liu (Teammate), Wenbo Liu (Teammate)
+Project Contributors: Lancy Mao, Agnes Liu (Teammate), Wenbo Liu (Teammate)